-The Monte Carlo truth is just part of the indirect history of a PixelHit.
-This means that the Monte-Carlo truth can be fetched as described in the question above.
-However take notice that there are multiple layers between a PixelHit and its MCParticles, which are the PixelCharge, PropagatedCharges and DepositedCharges.
+The Monte Carlo truth is part of the history of a PixelHit.
+This means that the Monte Carlo truth can be retrieved as described in the question above.
+However take notice that there are multiple layers between a PixelHit and its MCParticles, which are the PixelCharge, PropagatedCharge and DepositedCharge.
 These should all be loaded in memory to make it possible to fetch the history.
-Because getting the Monte Carlo truth of a PixelHit is quite a common thing a getMCParticles convenience method is available which searches all the layers of the history and returns an exception if any of the in between steps is not available or not loaded.
+Because getting the Monte Carlo truth of a PixelHit is quite a common thing a getMCParticles method is available which searches all layers of the history and returns an exception if any of the in between steps is not available or not loaded.

-Can I import an electric field from TCAD and use that for simulating propagation?
+Can I import an electric field from TCAD and use it for simulating propagation?

 Yes, the framework includes a tool to convert DF-ISE files from TCAD to an internal format which Allpix2 can parse.
-More information about this tool can be found in Section 10.2, instructions to import the generated field are given in Section 4.4.
+More information about this tool can be found in Section 10.2, instructions to import the generated field are provided in Section 4.4.

 10. Additional Tools & Resources